short 4c Hairstyles

 2. Flat Twists

-I love flat twists because they are a beautiful everyday hairstyle for short 4c hair.
-Very clean, elegant, easy-to-do, and a great hairstyle if you are looking to grow your 4c hair.
+Another simple style for short 4c hair is flat twists.
+Very clean, easy to do, and a great hairstyle if you are looking to grow your 4c hair.

 You start by detangling and stretching out your hair for optimal length.
-After that, you simply section out your hair in two parts of your liking.
+After that, you simply section your hair into two parts of your liking.

 To successfully flat twist your hair you take a small strand of your hair in the front and divide it into two pieces.
 Bring your bottom piece to the top, while grabbing the top piece with your bottom hand.
 Keep feeding into the two pieces as you move forward.